conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 Mutual TLS leverages client side certificates to authenticate a Kafka client.

-`Principal` for mTLS connection can be detected from the subject of the certificate using the same feature as Apache Kafka the [SSL principal mapping](https://docs.confluent.io/platform/current/kafka/configure-mds/mutual-tls-auth-rbac.html#principal-mapping-rules-for-tls-ssl-listeners-extract-a-principal-from-a-certificate) .
+`Principal` for an mTLS connection can be detected from the subject of the certificate using the same feature as Apache Kafka, the [SSL principal mapping](https://docs.confluent.io/platform/current/kafka/configure-mds/mutual-tls-auth-rbac.html#principal-mapping-rules-for-tls-ssl-listeners-extract-a-principal-from-a-certificate) .

 Gateway configuration: